sumnerevans/sumnerevans.com/content/pages/about.md

 title: About

-Hello, welcome to my blog!
+Hello, welcome to my website!
 I am so glad you stopped by to check it out!

 Let me introduce myself.
 My name is Sumner, I am 19 years old and live in Denver, Colorado.
 I am a Senior in Computer Science at Colorado School of Mines.